jtywork/jtywork.github.io/README.md

 - Design & Execute Experimentation for Business Operations:
   - All above-described "Production Services"
   - Customer retention calls to decrease churn rate & improve LTV.
-  - Allocating annual marking budgets on the order of 10^7 to monthly, daily, hourly, and intrahourly budgets for optimally acquiring sales leads.
+  - Allocating annual marketing budgets on the order of 10^7 to monthly, daily, hourly, and intra-hourly budgets for optimally acquiring sales leads.